nafisesoezy/DigitalTwinIntegration/README.md

 figs/ and Figures/
     Generated evaluation figures and visualizations.

-removed/
-    Earlier candidate metadata descriptions retained for provenance and not included in the evaluated corpus.
 ```

 Earlier implementation and analysis scripts are retained for provenance.
 The files listed above represent the main components corresponding to the current framework and evaluation.